Kubernetes Course Labs

 kubectl get pods -o wide whoami

-Make a request to the HTTP server in the whoami Pod from the sleep Pod:
+The sleep Pod container has cURL installed, which you can use to make a request to the HTTP server in the whoami Pod:

 kubectl exec sleep -- curl -s <whoami-pod-ip>